-A collection of vegetarian dinner recipes for spring, including produce like asparagus, spinach, new potatoes, and other spring vegetables.
+A collection of spring vegetarian dinner recipes, including produce like asparagus, spinach, new potatoes, and other spring vegetables.
+These are recipes I turn to every spring to cook seasonally.

-Spring is one of the most inspiration seasons for cooking, and these vegetarian spring recipes feature the best of the season.
-New potatoes, asparagus, fresh greens, even a little rhubarb – you’ll find plenty of ideas here.
+Spring is one of the most inspiring seasons for cooking, and these vegetarian spring dinner recipes feature the best of the season.
+New potatoes, asparagus, fresh and wild greens, even a little rhubarb – you’ll find plenty of ideas here.
+If you’re a gardener, forager, or just like to eat seasonally, this is a great collection for you.

-Some spring salads with added protein mostly through beans and lentils, for filling but light meals that work just as well for a packed lunch as a weeknight dinner.
+These are spring salads with added protein mostly through beans and lentils, for filling but light meals that work just as well for a packed lunch as a weeknight dinner.
+Most of these are ready in about half an hour, or a little longer but with very little hands-on time needed.

 This summer strawberry salad is packed with the best of the season – early summer berries, fresh greens, herbs, and flowers.
 It's spring in a bowl, with lentils and a sweet strawberry vinaigrette.